 “Female ‘baby boomers’ drank more when they were younger, because more went out to work where the drinking culture was already established by men, and then they continued to drink more as a group.

-“Sometimes people are ‘self-medicating’ with alcohol for stress – from looking after ageing parents, and debt-ridden adult children who have returned to the family home, while all the time holding down an exhausting paid job.
-Or they are caring for grandchildren.
-Women and men might begin drinking more after a forced early retirement because the sudden abundance of free time can leave people with the feeling they've lost purpose in life.
+“Sometimes, people are ‘self-medicating’ with alcohol for stress – from looking after ageing parents, and debt-ridden adult children who have returned to the family home, while all the time holding down an exhausting paid job.
+Or they're caring for grandchildren.
+Women and men might begin drinking more after an early retirement because the sudden abundance of free time can leave people with the feeling they've lost purpose in life.
 They might have suffered from loneliness after the death of a spouse, or friends, or divorce.

 “But this sort of drinking habit can have devastating consequences as you get older.
 In two-thirds of the cases of alcohol abuse in later life, people have had a drinking problem that got worse over the years.